-- Completed the East Lexington Trail Connectivity & Traffic Safety Study.
-The study identifies trail alignments to connect the Brighton Trail to downtown Lexington's East End, a historically black neighborhood. - Drafted transportation-related updates to the LFUCG 2045 Comprehensive Plan ensuring additional emphasis on goals and policies for transportation equity. - Participated as Board Member of the Broke Spoke Community Bike Shop in Lexington.
-This non-profit organization focuses on ensuring low-income, vulnerable, and homeless individuals in Lexington have a means to obtain and maintain a safe-working bicycle for transportation, regardless of their means to pay. - Participated as Board Chair for the Federated Transportation Services of the Bluegrass, the Medicaid transportation provider for the Lexington Area. - Continued to serve as member and Secretary to the LFUCG Commission for Citizens with Disabilities. - Ran 30 second radio spot on RadioLex and Radio Vida in English and Spanish on transportation safety topics. - Conducted bike safety lessons at Fayette County Safety City three different schools; 233 students total. - Worked with LFUCG to submit and receive a grant for \$10,250 to host a League Certified Instructor course for bilingual individuals in Kentucky, through the League of American Bicyclists. - Held the annual Streetfest event to promote streets as shared spaces and to disseminate information on transportation safety and transportation planning efforts.
-The event was held in area identified as disadvantaged. - Held a Bicycle Safety Course and Bike Club for elementary school children in a summer program at William Wells Brown Elementary and Community Center (EJ area). - Attended the following webinars: DOT Justice40 Tool and Index Update; FHWA Equity & Roadway Safety Leadership Panel - The MPO reviewed all City of Lexington development plan submittals and advised on ADA circulation issues and potential improvements to transit and bicycle facilities.
+- Coordinated with LFUCG and KYTC regarding RAISE and Reconnecting Communities grant applications.
+Both of the submitted projects target investments in disadvantaged communities. - The MPO partnered with the LFUCG Division of Environmental Services in developing a Regional Climate Pollution Reduction Priority Plan and Implementation Grant.
+Both emphasized strategies to reduce and/or eliminate disparity in climate pollution/reduction strategies and impacts in Justice 40 communities. - Completed the Campus to Commons Trail Corridors Study.
+The study identifies trail alignments to connect disadvantaged areas to the University of Kentucky.
+The study included two rounds of public outreach including a public input survey, interviews with local media, meetings with neighborhood associations, canvassing local businesses, posts to the website, emails and social media outreach, as well as public listening sessions at the public library that primarily serves Lexington's Spanish speaking residents. - Participated as a Board Member of the Broke Spoke Community Bike Shop in Lexington.
+This nonprofit organization focuses on ensuring low-income, vulnerable, and homeless individuals in Lexington have a means to obtain and maintain a safe-working bicycle for transportation, regardless of their means to pay. - Participated as Board Chair for the Federated Transportation Services of the Bluegrass, the Medicaid transportation provider for the Lexington Area. - Continued to serve as member and Secretary to the LFUCG Commission for Citizens with Disabilities. - Ran 30 second radio spot on RadioLex and Radio Vida in English and Spanish on transportation safety topics. - Conducted bike safety lessons at several Fayette County public schools with an emphasis on schools in disadvantaged areas.
+Continued seasonal Safety City school visits. - Held the annual Streetfest event to promote streets as shared spaces and to disseminate information on transportation safety and transportation planning efforts.
+The event was held in an area identified as disadvantaged. - Worked with LFUCG's public outreach team to include transportation content in classroom outreach.
+The bulk of LFUCG's classroom outreach targets schools in disadvantages areas. - Announced Paula Nye Grant #2 Award: 3-day League Certified Instructor seminar with scholarships to fund bilingual participants.
+The application and program will begin spring 2024.
+Ran initial Facebook/Instagram ads about bilingual seminar opportunity. - The MPO reviewed all City of Lexington development plan submittals and advised on ADA circulation issues and potential improvements to transit and bicycle facilities.